-Provenance: Pelham Galleries; by purchase to Patricia M. Kluge; gift to the THomas Jefferson Foundation in 1990
+Provenance: Pelham Galleries; by purchase to Patricia M. Kluge; gift to the Thomas Jefferson Foundation in 1990

 Accession Number: 1990-13

 Although the pianoforte was solidly gaining acceptance, Jefferson remained steadfastly loyal to the harpsichord during its declining popularity.
 He wanted, however, to improve upon the plucked sound of the harpsichord.
-He specified that Martha's harpsichord was to have a patented "Celestina stop" by Adam Walker, a mechanism of revolving silk bands that added a bowed-string sound, as well as a Venetian swell for crescendos.
-The famous Dr. Charles Burney (1726-1814), the famous organist and musical historian, whom Jefferson had briefly met earlier that spring, acted as his intermediary with Jacob Kirckman.
+He specified that Martha's harpsichord was to have a patented "Celestina stop" by Adam Walker, a mechanism of revolving silk bands that added a bowed-string sound, as well as a Venetian swell for crescendos.2 Dr. Charles Burney (1726-1814), the famous organist and musical historian whom Jefferson had briefly met earlier that spring, acted as his intermediary with Jacob Kirckman.
 Burney reported that Kirckman had no objection to the Venetian swell, but was "a great enemy" to the Celestina, believing that

 Against Kirckman's wishes, the Celestina stop was installed.

 Jefferson also wanted an exceptionally durable harpsichord that was easy to tune and maintain.
-Burney wrote Jefferson that Kirckman reported that "he has sent Harpsichords to every part of the Globe where the English have any commerce, and never has heard of the wood-work giving way."
+Burney wrote Jefferson that Kirckman reported that "he has sent Harpsichords to every part of the Globe where the English have any commerce, and never has heard of the wood-work giving way."4

 After the family returned to Monticello, Martha's instrument was placed in the Parlor beneath the pier mirror on the southeast wall.
 Jefferson, advocating three hours per day of practice, was a great stimulus to his daughters and granddaughters.
 In 1790, he reminded Martha, "Do not neglect your music.
-It will be a companion which will sweeten many hours of life to you."
-By 1825 the once prized harpsichord was in terrible condition, and one granddaughter stated that it was "an old instrument too far gone even to learn on."
-Martha's harpsichord was left at Monticello after Jefferson's death, and reportedly was made into furniture.
+It will be a companion which will sweeten many hours of life to you."5 By 1825 the once prized harpsichord was in terrible condition, and one granddaughter stated that it was "an old instrument too far gone even to learn on."6 Martha's harpsichord was left at Monticello after Jefferson's death, and reportedly was made into furniture.
 John Wayles Eppes, Maria's widower, returned her harpsichord (unlocated) to Poplar Forest in 1820 for Martha and her daughters to enjoy there.